wavefrontHQ/docs/pages/doc/ui_sharing.md

 ## Share Access to Dashboards and Charts

-If the **Security** system [preference is set](access.html#changing-the-access-control-default) to allow access to new objects to **Creator**, the following users can share dashboard access with other users and groups:
+If the **Security** system [preference is set](access.html#changing-the-access-control-default) to allow access to new objects only to **Creator**, the following users can share dashboard access with other users and groups:
 * The dashboard creator
 * Super Admin
 * Any user who has View & Modify access because someone already shared access to the dashboard with that user.